What Is the Roma Genocide?

 What can be done to improve recognition of the Roma Genocide?

-In recent years awareness of the Roma Genocide has increased but much remains to be done.
-For example, in Lety, Czech Republic, a pig farm currently stands on the site of a Roma forced labor camp where hundreds of Roma were killed or deported to Auschwitz.
-Numerous killing sites across Europe are still to be recognized and commemorated.
+In recent years awareness of the Roma Genocide has increased.
+For example, in Lety, Czech Republic, grassroots Roma activists succeeded in having Czech authorities remove a pig farm that had been standing on the site of a World War II Roma forced labor camp for decades.
+But numerous killing sites across Europe have yet to be recognized and commemorated.

 School history books, particularly in countries affected by the genocide, should include reference to the Roma Genocide.
 The United Nations can also do more; only a handful of speakers have ever addressed the UN on the Roma Genocide.
 For its most recent official Holocaust commemoration, the UN failed to invite any Roma speakers at all.